The Science Behind Heat Pumps: How They Work

 The one thing you need to understand is that there is always some heat energy in the air no matter how cold it is.
 This fact is what allows heat pumps to keep providing heat even in temperatures well below freezing.
 As long as the expansion valve can decrease the temperature of the refrigerant to where it is colder than the air, the heat transfer process will continue working.
 Heat strips can also be added to heat pumps to enable them to provide heat during harsh winters.

-Our staff at Northwest HVAC Heating & Cooling have been serving the Vancouver, WA, area since 1998.
+Our staff at [company_name] have been serving the Vancouver, WA, area since 1998.
 If you want to upgrade to a heat pump, we carry a selection of top-quality systems from trusted brands like Daikin, Rudd and Bosch.
 We also install air conditioners, furnaces and ductless mini-splits, and our team can take care of your heating and air conditioning maintenance and perform repairs as well.
 Contact us today to ask any questions you have or schedule a consultation or service call.